写真a

 researchmap

-• Development of a Pseudocellular System to Quantify Specific Interactions Determining the G-Quadruplex Function in Cells International journal
+• Development of a Pseudocellular System to Quantify Specific Interactions Determining the G-Quadruplex Function in Cells Reviewed International journal

 Hisae Tateishi-Karimata, Keiko Kawauchi, Shuntaro Takahashi, Naoki Sugimoto